 free(ptr_name);

-- Return Value: The free function does not return any value.
-Its main function is to free the memory.
+- Return Value: The free function doesn't have a return value but is primarily used to release memory.

 C++ Free Function Example with Malloc

-Let us take an example to illustrate the free function with malloc in C++.
+Let's consider a scenario to demonstrate the free function paired with malloc in C++.

 Example